rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 (This definition does not use the more general `instance (Monoid e) => Alternative (ErrWarn e e)` declaration, because of the questionable, explained above, behavior with some monoids like `Data.Monoid.First`.
 Sadly, this prevents from using it with `Data.Monoid.Max` but serves as a better example of "alternative decency" I am after here)

 This approach, when computing `a <|> b`, does not try to compute `b` if `a` succeeds.
-Thus, this instance matches the common semantics of computing only up to the first success.
+Thus, this instance matches the common left bias semantics.
 The approach accumulates all errors encountered up to the point of the first success and returns them as warnings.
-This is a lawful `Alternative` (satisfies required laws _(1-3)_) and it does not rely on any questionable unification of `empty` and errors.
+This is a lawful `Alternative` (satisfies required laws _(1-3)_) and it does not rely on any questionable unification of `empty` with non-trivial errors.
-But we made a bit of a mockery of things:  `Alternative` no longer returns just the first successful computation, it annotates the result with warnings.
-I think this is completely OK.

 But wait!
 To have `Alternative` we need `Applicative`.
 It is possible to implement `Applicative` for this type in more than one way, one even leads to a valid `Monad` and `MonadPlus` (with the right-zero caveat discussed above).